Stan Telchin, renowned author, public speaker, and missionary to the Jewish people, died June 4th in Sarasota, Florida. He was 87.

 His most popular book, Betrayed, tells the story of Telchin’s daughter Judy, who came to believe that Jesus is the Jewish Messiah, and how Telchin, who served on the boards of many Jewish organizations, set out to prove her wrong.
 But his research led him to the same conclusion as his daughter.

-The book, which sold over a million copies and was translated into 30 languages, is the single most read testimony of a Jewish person who has come to faith in Jesus in recent history.
+The book, which sold over a million copies and was translated into 30 languages, is the single most read story of a Jewish person who has come to faith in Jesus in recent history.
 It opened many opportunities for ministry for Telchin including hosting a daily radio program on WCTN in Potomac, Maryland, for eight years and appearing on national television in the United States, Canada and the Ukraine.

 Telchin’s Jewish parents came to the United States from Russia in the early 1900’s.
 He was born on September 14, 1924, in New York City, the youngest of six children and grew up during the Depression, first on the lower east side of New York, then in the Boro Park neighborhood of Brooklyn.